Italian auxiliary cruiser Ramb III: Convoy escort

 Ramb III capacity for 2,418 ton of either refrigerated or general cargo saw her involved in convoy activity both to the Dodecanese and North Africa during the 1940–1941 winter, in her role of armed transport ship.

 On 10 May 1941 Ramb III was torpedoed by the British submarine Triumph in Benghazi harbour.
 She was salvaged by the Italians and towed back to Trieste.

 Kiebitz

 On 9 September 1943 Ramb III was seized by German troops at Trieste.
 Refitted as a minelayer and pressed into the service of the Kriegsmarine, Ramb III was renamed Kiebitz.
 As a minelayer she laid over 5,000 mines in the Adriatic Sea until she ran into one of her own mines off Ancona.
 Running astern, she reached Rijeka with no further damage, where Allied aircraft sank her in November 1944.
+During attempts to put out the fire, two firefighters from Rijeka, Mario Zele and Ulff Angelo Fuzini, died.

 Galeb

 After the war, Kiebitz was refloated by the Brodospas.
 She was converted at Pula into a training ship in 1952 and renamed Galeb ("seagull").
 Ultimately the Galeb became the presidential yacht for President Josip Broz Tito.
 In this service, with her appearance greatly altered from her original incarnation as Ramb III, she served for 40 years.
 She is in display at the Port of Rijeka as a museum ship.